-One of the most common reasons that a cat will stop using the litter box is one that is entirely within your control as a cat owner.
+One of the most common reasons that a cat is pooping outside the litter box is one that is entirely within your control as a cat owner.
 Cats are very mindful of hygiene and cleanliness and they won't use a litter box that hasn't been cleaned as often as they'd like.
 If you've been skimping on cleaning the litter box, there's a very good chance that's the culprit in your cat's behavior change.

 If you've just moved or invited a new cat into the house, your cat might start using the bathroom outside of the litter box as a form of marking, to make it known that the house is his territory.
 If your cat is engaging in marking, the urine will often show up on vertical surfaces (like walls and the sides of furniture), will appear in small amounts, and will likely smell especially strong.
 Sometimes, cats will even start marking if your neighbor gets a new cat and they can see it through the window.

-To curb marking, the ASPCA recommends closing the blinds if your cat might be reacting to neighborhood cats, making sure that the cat in question is spayed or neutered, cleaning the marked areas up with an enzymatic cleanser designed to neutralize pet odors, using a synthetic cat pheromone in areas where the cat has marked, and finally consulting a vet about medications if the marking might be a result of anxiety.
+To curb marking, try closing the blinds if your cat might be reacting to neighborhood cats, making sure that the cat in question is spayed or neutered, cleaning the marked areas up with an enzymatic cleanser designed to neutralize pet odors, using a synthetic cat pheromone in areas where the cat has marked, and finally consulting a vet about medications if the marking might be a result of anxiety.
 It's important not to react by rubbing your cat's nose in the urine, spanking the cat, or using an ammonia-based cleaner on the area.